 Luján Announces Winner of 2018 Congressional App Challenge

-Today, Congressman Ben Ray Luján (D-N.M.) announced that Terrell Toldeo and Elias Trancosa, both seniors at Santa Fe Indian School, are this year’s winners of the Congressional App Challenge in New Mexico’s third Congressional district.
-Toldeo and Trancosa’s app, “Naruto Self Defense,” teaches people to express and defend themselves through hand signs used by the main character in the Japanese manga series, “Naruto.”
+Today, Congressman Ben Ray Luján (D-N.M.) announced that Terrell Toledo and Elias Trancosa, both seniors at Santa Fe Indian School, are this year’s winners of the Congressional App Challenge in New Mexico’s third Congressional district.
+Toledo and Trancosa’s app, “Naruto Self Defense,” teaches people to express and defend themselves through hand signs used by the main character in the Japanese manga series, “Naruto.”
 The app was created to help students feel more comfortable with self-expression.

 “Congratulations to Terrell and Elias on winning this year’s Congressional App Challenge!
 The App Challenge is an exciting way for students in New Mexico and across the country to learn more about coding and technology, ultimately encouraging them to pursue STEM opportunities both in and out of the classroom,” said Luján.
 “It’s critical that the United States provides students with the skills they need to succeed in today’s economy, and investments in STEM education must be a part of that investment.
 Thank you to all the schools and students who participated in this year’s competition!”